darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 Render a vector-based overlay onto your image.
 Watermarks are standard SVG documents and can be designed using [Inkscape](http://www.inkscape.org/).

-The SVG processor of darktable can also substitute strings within the SVG document, which allows you to include image dependent information in the watermark.
+The SVG processor in darktable can also substitute strings within the SVG document, allowing image-dependent information to be included in the watermark.

 User-designed watermarks should be placed into the directory `$HOME/.config/darktable/watermarks`.
 Once in place, use the reload button update the list of available watermarks.